 I always enjoy going up to Taos from Santa Fe for the day.
 This is a northern New Mexican town in the high desert near the Sangre de Cristo Mountains and approximately 70 miles from Santa Fe.
 It is known for it historic adobe buildings along with of excellent restaurants, historic sites and fun shops to explore.
 As a longtime artist colony, there are many galleries and art museums to explore as well.
 My top recommendations as where to eat, what to do and where to stay in town include:

-In addition to the historic Taos Pueblo, make sure to see:
+In addition to the historic Taos Pueblo, which is the oldest continuously inhabited community in the nation — built roughly 1,000 years ago, make sure to visit:

 San Francisco de Asis Mission Church: This church in Ranchos de Taos, about 4 miles south of Taos, was started between 1772 and 1816.
 It is one of the most frequently painted and visited churches.
 The most famous view made famous by the paintings of Georgia O’Keeffe and the photographs of Ansel Adams and Paul Strand is that from the west with its massive, windowless adobe walls.

 On the way into town on US Highway 64 make sure to stop and see the vistas of the beautiful Rio Grande Gorge

 Harwood Museum of Art, 238 Ledoux St.: This is a great, small museum in Taos near the Plaza with a mission to collect, preserve, exhibit and interpret the arts, especially those created in, inspired by, or relevant to northern New Mexico.
 I was impressed with the Southwestern Modernism show of paintings by New Mexico artist Cady Wells that was on exhibit when I was there.